 Referring parties should prepare a written narrative (including the name and PID of the accused student) explaining what they believe occurred, including as much detail as possible.
 The narrative provides most of the information the Student Attorney General will use to begin the preliminary investigation, thus the more detail and supporting materials provided, the better.
 Where appropriate, provide additional written statements by other factual witnesses narratives completed by co-instructors or Teaching Assistants.
 These individuals may be called as factual witnesses should a hearing take place.

 STEP 5: End of term grades

-As always, please contact the Office of Student Conduct at 919-962-0805 or email@example.com with questions.
+As always, questions may be directed to the Office of Student Conduct at 919.962.0805 or email@example.com.